 Inaccuracies Can Hurt You

-Screening reports can contain inaccurate information about your past employment, medical or financial history, criminal and public records, or education.
+Screening reports may contain inaccurate information about your past employment, medical or financial history, criminal and public records, or education.
 These inaccuracies can prevent you from getting a promotion or securing a new job.

 Employers Need Your Permission

 An employer needs your permission before accessing your credit report or performing a background check.
 Third party firms that prepare background reports, such as HireRight, Intelius, or CheckMate, may have exemptions.

 The employer must receive your written permission before obtaining the report, and also inform you when the report may be used in the hiring process or for consideration of a promotion.

 Screening Services Must Inform You of Negative Information

 Employment screening report services are also obligated to tell you about any negative information that is reported to an employer.
 Frequently, negative information is not relayed to an applicant until days or weeks after the employer received the information.
 At that point, the job opportunity may be lost.

 When an employer obtains the report and decides not to hire, keep, or promote you as a result of the information, they are obligated to provide you with a copy of the report, along with contact information for the company that provided it.
 If any of the information is inaccurate, you can send a written dispute letter to the company and request that the information be corrected or removed.